• Skip to primary navigation

 How to support families of children with cancer

-by Joanna Stephens Published: Feb 1, 2023 · Updated: Sep 18, 2023 · This post may contain affiliate links.
+by Joanna Stephens Published: Feb 1, 2023 · Updated: Sep 5, 2025 · This post may contain affiliate links.
 We earn commission from purchases made. ·

 • Share

 Do you know someone who's child was just diagnosed with cancer?
-As a mom who recently went through this, I wanted to share some helpful tips and advice on how you can offer support.
+As a mom who went through this, I wanted to share some helpful tips and advice on how you can offer support.

 collage of six photos of a family with text overlay that reads how to support families of children with cancer